 Twin-share accommodation is included as standard – see ‘Optional Extras’ below for single room pricing.

-On this trip we stay in a mix of 4-5*hotels, luxurious safari tents, game lodges and guesthouses.
+On this trip we stay in a mix of 4-5*hotels, luxurious safari tents, game lodges & guesthouses.

 Please see the daily itinerary info for more details on each nights accommodation.

-You’ll be collected from Cape Town International Airport (CPT) on the morning of the first day (you are of course welcome to airport pick up if you arrive a day or two earlier, just let us know your arrival details).
+You’ll be collected from Cape Town International Airport (CPT) on the morning of the first day (you are of course welcome to arrive a day or two earlier, but there will be an extra cost for airport pickup).

-All entrance fees during the tour, a game drive at Aquila Game Reserve & a 4×4 safari at Addo National Park are included in the tour price.
+All entrance fees during the tour and a game drive at Oudsthoorn are included in the tour price.

 Your tour will be led and managed by a highly experienced member of the Ride Expeditions team (trained as a wilderness first response medic).